 The UK board of directors provides oversight in ensuring that tax is considered within the wider context of the business and in how tax risk is managed across Snows Group.
 Compliance and risk matters, including those concerning taxation, are regularly included on the agenda at monthly board meetings.

-The Group Finance Director has responsibility over Snows Group’s approach to tax on a day-to-day basis which includes the identification, prioritisation and monitoring of tax risk across the business, as well as the escalation of tax risk to the board of directors.
+The Chief Financial Officer has responsibility over Snows Group’s approach to tax on a day-to-day basis which includes the identification, prioritisation and monitoring of tax risk across the business, as well as the escalation of tax risk to the board of directors.
 The ongoing monitoring of tax accounting arrangements as part of annual SAO compliance provides part of this process.

 Relationships with Tax Authorities